-- When the school or private school is not the primary or only occupant of a building, 150 meters shall be measured from the boundary of any space occupied by the school or private school within the building.
+- when the school or private school is not the primary or only occupant of a building, 150 metre shall be measured from the boundary of any space occupied by the school or private school within the building.

-(The above rules do not apply if the private school is located on a reserve or if the private school only offers classes through the Internet.
-Please refer to the Education Act for further details and definitions on what is considered a school or private school.)
+The above rules do not apply if the private school is located on a reserve or if the private school only offers classes through the Internet.

 For more information, see the Retail Store Location section of this guide.

-To be eligible for a Retail Store Authorization, the applicant must not have made a false statement or provided false information in your application.
+the applicant must not have made a false statement or provided false information in the application.